-- See Chapter 1 of this Manual.
+- ➤ See Chapter 1 of this Manual.
 The Section on hearings has many helpful hints on how to prepare for a hearing. - ➤ Look at the school district's evidence.
 Before the hearing, you have a right to review the information that the school district plans to present.
-Ask for it.
-If the school presents information at the hearing that they didn't share with you object!
-Ask the hearing officer to keep the materials out.
-It's not fair for the school to surprise you with new evidence at the hearing.
-It doesn't allow you time to prepare for it and to respond.
-Just delaying the hearing isn't fair, either. - Prepare your case by figuring out where you disagree with the district-think about whether you agree with the facts and the fairness of the discipline.
-Is there another explanation of what happened?
-Are there reasons for less or no removal from school? - Bring documents and witnesses to the hearing.
-Remember to share documents with the school ahead of time, too.
-They should support your side of the story or your proposal for corrective action.
-Make 3 copies of the documents you want to present-one copy for the hearing officer, one copy for the school district, and one copy for you to use.
-Write out questions that you want to ask your witnesses. - Think of what school district witnesses might say (or not say) at the hearing.
+Ask for it. - Prepare your case by figuring out where you disagree with the district.
+Is there another explanation of what happened? - ➤ Bring documents and witnesses to the hearing.
+They should support your side of the story.
+Make 3 copies of the documents you want to present-one copy for the hearing officer, one for the school district, and one for you to use.
+Write out questions that you want to ask your witnesses. - ➤ Think of what school district witnesses might say (or not say) at the hearing.
 You have a right to ask them questions.
-You also have the right to question the people accusing the student of bad behavior. - Bring a lawyer if you can.
+You also can question the people accusing the student of bad behavior. - ➤ Bring a lawyer if you can.
 Students and their families have a right to be represented by legal counsel.
 See Chapter 7 for a list of resources, including legal services and advocacy groups.